realworldocaml/book/book/data-serialization/README.md

 [@@deriving sexp];;
 ```

-Let's look at the concrete syntax for a specific example.
+Here's what the concrete syntax looks like.

 ```ocaml env=main
 # sexp_of_compatible_versions